A Systematic Survey of Blockchained Federated Learning: Background Knowledge

 \subsection{Brief Introduction to FL}

-In real life, mobile devices with smart sensors are used extensively and subsequently generate a massive amount of data.
-Based on training such data for improving the performance of devices, artificial intelligence has been greatly developed.
-The data in multiple devices is usually unbalanced and non-independent and identically distributed (Non-IID), and the communication cost among devices is expensive since the devices are massively distributed \cite{Zhao2018, Yang2020, Kairouz2019}.
+In real life, mobile devices with various embedded sensors are used extensively, generating a massive amount of data.
+However, traditional ML frameworks are unable to effectively process such large amounts of distributed data due to the following three challenges.
+First, the data generated by multiple devices are usually unbalanced and non-independent and identically distributed (non-IID).
+Moreover, communication cost among devices is expensive since they are massively distributed \cite{Zhao2018, Yang2020, Kairouz2019}.
 In addition, storing all the data in a centralized manner is not a secure choice.
-In these cases, Google introduced a novel distributed machine learning framework termed FL to address the above issues of machine learning on mobile devices \cite{konevcny2016federated, mcmahan2017communication, Konecny2016}.
+Therefore, Google introduced a novel distributed machine learning framework termed FL to address the above issues of applying traditional machine learning on mobile devices \cite{konevcny2016federated, mcmahan2017communication, Konecny2016}.

-FL is a distributed machine learning technique that trains data on local devices, then the local devices upload the local model updates, i. e., weights and gradients of the local models, to a central server and runs a predefined aggregation algorithm to obtain a global model.
-The topology of FL is shown in Figure \ref{fig:tra_fl}.
-Usually, the local devices are referred to \textsl{clients}, and the central sever is termed \textsl{aggregator}.
+FL trains data on local devices in a decentralized manner, local devices then upload local model updates, i. e., weights or weight differences of the local models, to a central server, which will run a predefined aggregation algorithm to update the global model.
+The topology of FL is shown in Fig. \ref{fig:tra_fl}.
+Usually, local devices are named as \textit{clients}, and the central server is termed as \textit{aggregator}.
 The basic merit of FL is that it requires no access to the raw data on local devices directly \cite{mcmahan2017communication}.
-FL allows the privacy of the raw data to be preserved effectively, and also reduces the cost of data transmission and extent the availability of mobile devices \cite{Li2019}.
-The workflow of traditional FL is described as follows\cite{Konecny2016, Hard2018, Nishio2019}:
+In this way, FL allows the privacy of the raw data to be preserved effectively and also reduces the cost of data transmission, which makes it more applicable to mobile devices \cite{Li2019}.
+The workflow of typical FL is described as follows\cite{Konecny2016, Hard2018, Nishio2019}:

-\begin{itemize} \item \textbf{Clients Selection} Clients are selected based on definite protocols, and then they download the latest global model before the training task starts.
+\begin{itemize} \item \textbf{Client Selection:} Clients are selected based on definite protocols, and then they download the latest global model before the training task starts.